On the approximation capability of GNNs in node classification/regression tasks: Introduction

 \section{Introduction}

 Graph processing is becoming pervasive in many application domains, such as social networks, Web applications, biology and finance.
 Intuitively, graphs allow to represent patterns along with their relationships.
 Indeed, graphs can naturally encode high--valued information that is hard to represent with vectors or sequences, the most common data structures used in Machine Learning (ML).
 Graph Neural Networks (GNNs) are a class of machine learning models that can process information represented in the form of graphs.
 In recent years, the interest in GNNs has grown rapidly and numerous new models and applications have emerged~\cite{wu2020}.
 The first GNN model was introduced in~\cite{GNN}.
 Later, several other approaches have been proposed, including Spectral Networks~\cite{bruna2013}, Gated Graph Sequence Neural Networks~\cite{li2015gated}, Graph Convolutional Neural Networks~\cite{kipf2016}, GraphSAGE~\cite{hamilton2017inductive}, Graph attention networks~\cite{GAT}, and Graph Networks~\cite{Battaglia2018}.

-Despite the differences among the various GNN models, most adopt the same computational scheme, based on a local aggregation mechanism.
+However, despite the differences among the various GNN models, most adopt the same computational scheme, based on a local aggregation mechanism.
 The information related to a node is stored into a feature vector, which is updated recursively by aggregating the feature vectors of neighboring nodes.
-After $k$ iterations, the feature vector of a given node $v$ captures both the structural information and the local information attached to it within the $v$'s $k$--hop neighborhood.
+After $k$ iterations, the feature vector of a given node $v$ captures both structural information and attributes of the nodes in the $k$--hop neighborhood of $v$.
 At the end of the learning process, the node feature vectors can be used to classify or to cluster the objects/concepts represented by a (some) node(s), or by the whole graph.